JordanMartinez/purescript-cookbook/recipes/HeterogenousArrayLog/README.md

 This recipe shows how to create, display, and pattern match on a heterogenous array.

 PureScript arrays must store values that have the same type.
 Attempting to store values of different types will result in a compiler error.

-To get around this limitation while still ensuring type safety, we can use `Variant`.
+Most of the time, one won't use a heterogenous array.
+However, we do have an "escape hatch"-sort of approach to get around this limitation using sum types or `Variant`.
+The resulting boilerplate is the cost of type safety.

 ## Expected Behavior: